Sparse Signal Models for Data Augmentation in Deep Learning ATR: Results

-where ${R}_{\theta}(I)$ denotes the rotation of radar image $I$ by $\theta$ degrees clockwise, ${CR}_{\theta}(I)$ denotes the same but counter-clockwise, $I_\theta$ denotes radar-image at the pose $\theta$, $\theta_c$ is the desired new pose, $\theta_a$ and $\theta_b$ are the poses closest to $\theta_c$ in the training data.
-We illustrate the images synthesized of the $T62$ tank for $\theta_c = 57\degree$ and the corresponding ground-truth image, which is part of the Full SOC data, is used for comparison purposes only.
+For a qualitative evaluation, we illustrate the images synthesized of the $T62$ tank for $\theta_c = 57\degree$ and the corresponding ground-truth image (which is part of the Full SOC data) is used for comparison purposes only.
 We observe in Fig.~\ref{fig:linearInterp} the synthesized image $\theta_c = 57\degree$ using $\theta_a = 56\degree$ and $\theta_b= 85 \degree$ using a sub-sampled data-set with $\mathcal{R}=2^{-4}$.
 We note that the dominant scattering centers in the synthesized image is different compared to the ground-truth.
 Next, we used the proposed model estimated for azimuth angle $56\degree$.
 It's evident from Fig.~\ref{fig:ProposedMethod} that the synthesized image from our method captures all the dominant scattering centers present in the ground truth.
 Finally, we use the rotation operator to synthesize $\theta_c = 57\degree$ using $\theta=56 \degree$.
 We observe that even the rotation is small the ground-truth image has a different scattering behavior, which does not get captured by rotation.

+For the quantitative evaluation, we compare the ATR performance at all sub-sampling ratios similar to previous section \ref{ablation}.
+We abbreviate data-sets as: Baseline data as B, baseline data with simple rotations added (from \cite{zhai2019sar}) as B+R, baseline data with linearly interpolated poses (from \cite{ding2016convolutional}) as B+L and baseline data with proposed sub-pixel and pose augmentations as B+S+P.

 The comparison is tabulated in table \ref{table:CompareResults} and can be seen in Fig. \ref{fig:CompareResults}.
 It is evident that our approach is significantly better than both, simple rotations and linearly interpolated poses, for this CNN based ATR task.
+For $\mathcal{R}=2^{-5}$, the proposed augmentations reduce the test error by more than 39\% as compared to the next best augmentation approach of \cite{ding2016convolutional}.